continuouspipe/continuouspipe/api/README.md

 2. On which environment ?

 *Where to deploy ?*
-1. Configuration link between image and application
+1. ConfigurationDefinition link between image and application
 2. Automated and/or explicit rules between tag and environment

 *How to deploy ?*